Sidecars

 You can add sidecar containers to your job by specifying them under the sidecars key of the kubernetes plugin.
 These containers are started at the same time as the job's command containers.
 However, there is no guarantee that your sidecar containers will have started before the commands in your job's command containers are executed.
 Therefore, using retries or a tool like wait-for-it is recommended to avoid failed dependencies in the event that the sidecar container is still in the process of getting started.

-The sidecar containers configured by the Agent Stack for Kubernetes controller differ from sidecar containers defined by Kubernetes.
+Prior to 0.35.0, the sidecar containers configured by the Agent Stack for Kubernetes controller differ from sidecar containers defined by Kubernetes.
 True Kubernetes sidecar containers run as init containers, whereas sidecar containers defined by the controller run as application containers in the Pod alongside the job's command containers.

 The following pipeline example shows how to use an nginx container as a sidecar container and run curl from the job's command container to interact with the nginx container: